United Australian Automobile Industries: Holden Nova

 The Holden Nova sedan and hatchback, like the Apollo arrived in dealerships in 1989 replacing the Holden Astra (LD), a joint development with Nissan also producing the Nissan Pulsar (N13).
 The Nova was a rebadged Toyota Corolla (E90) with the front panels, grille and headlamps from the Japanese-specification Corolla FX hatchback.
 This was a similar approach to the then contemporary Geo/Chevrolet Prizm sold in the United States and Mexico, which utilised E90 Sprinter panels to differentiate between GM and Toyota models.
 While the Nova was a Toyota design, the factory producing it at the Holden Dandenong Plant, which was a Holden factory closed in 1988 in preparation of production of the Corolla/Nova.

-In 1994, Holden released the second generation Nova based on the Toyota Corolla (E100), now manufactured at Toyota's Altona, Victoria facility.
+In 1994, Holden released the second generation Nova based on the Toyota Corolla (E100), now manufactured at the Toyota Australia Altona Plant.
 Production ended in 1996, with the Nova being replaced by the TR Astra, a rebadged version of the Opel Astra F built by Vauxhall Motors in the UK.

 1989–1991 Holden Nova (LE) hatchback, based on the Toyota Corolla (E90).

 1991–1994 Holden Nova (LF) hatchback, based on the Toyota Corolla (E90).

 1994–1996 Holden Nova (LG) hatchback, based on the Toyota Corolla (E100).

 Toyota Lexcen

 The Toyota Lexcen reached Toyota dealerships in 1989, the same year that Toyota models arrived in Holden showrooms.
 The Lexcen was Toyota's version of the Holden Commodore, available in the same sedan and station wagon body styles, but only in the V6 engine and automatic transmission guise.
 The Holden however, was available with a V8 engine option, and had the availability of manual transmission for both the V6 and V8.
 Holden stopped supplying Toyota with the Lexcen in 1997.

 1989–1991 Toyota Lexcen (T1), based on the Holden Commodore (VN).

 1991–1993 Toyota Lexcen (T2), based on the Holden Commodore (VP).

 1993–1995 Toyota Lexcen (T3), based on the Holden Commodore (VR).

 1995–1996 Toyota Lexcen (T4), based on the Holden Commodore (VS).

-1996-1997 Toyota Lexcen (T5) based on the Holden Commodore (VS II).
+1996–1997 Toyota Lexcen (T5) based on the Holden Commodore (VS II).